-White suckers were chemically removed in 1991 and were undetected in netting surveys until 2010 when one white sucker (TL=7.4; WT=0.16lbs.) was captured.
+White suckers were chemically removed in 1991 and were undetected in netting surveys until 2010, when one white sucker (TL=7.4; WT=0.16 lbs.) was captured.
 White suckers have since established themselves within the reservoir and are successfully reproducing (Figure 4).
-Tiger muskie were stocked in 2013 as a biological control on the white sucker population, their impact is undetermined at this time and no tiger muskie were observed during our surveys in 2015.
+Tiger muskies were stocked in 2013 as a biological control on the white sucker population, their impact is undetermined at this time, and no tiger muskie have been observed during our surveys.

 In 2012 rainbow trout relative abundance climbed to 33.5 fish/net with an average length of 10.6 inches (Figure 4).
-Rainbow trout relative abundance dropped to 2 fish/net in 2015 with an average length of 15.13 inches (Figure 4).
+Rainbow trout relative abundance has since dropped to 3.5 fish/net in 2017 with an average length of 14.64 inches (Figure 4).
+White sucker relative abundance has increased to 62 white suckers/net and the population has rapidly grown in the last three years.

-Figure 4. - Relative abundance of rainbow trout and white suckers and average total length of rainbow trout in Grasshopper reservoir based on gill netting surveys from 1972 to 2015.
+Figure 4. - Relative abundance of rainbow trout and white suckers and average total length of rainbow trout in Grasshopper reservoir based on gill netting surveys from 1972 to 2017.